Contact UsArmstrong Browning Library

 Telephone: 254.710.4959; Email: Cynthia Burgess

-Assistant Librarian Jennifer Borderud became the Access and Outreach Librarian in October 2013 after serving as the Rare Books Catalog Librarian in the Central Libraries at Baylor University for seven years.
-Her current position is instrumental in providing access to and promoting the use of the Armstrong Browning Library's unique collections.
-Jennifer received both her BA (2000) and her MA (2003) in English from Baylor University and her MSIS from the University of Texas in 2006.
+Assistant Librarian Jennifer Borderud was named Associate Director of the Armstrong Browning Library on 1 September 2015.
+This is in addition to the service she provides as the Access and Outreach Librarian.
+Before moving into her position at the ABL in October 2013, she served as the Rare Books Catalog Librarian in the Central Libraries at Baylor University for seven years.
+Her new position provides assistance in the general operation of the Library while providing access to and promoting the use of the Armstrong Browning Library's unique collections.
+Jennifer received both her BA (2000) and her MA (2003) in English from Baylor University and her MS in Information Studies from the University of Texas in 2006.
 While writing her master's thesis Browning's Companion Dear and True: The Letters of Robert and Sarianna Browning to Annie Egerton Smith (2003), she held a graduate assistantship with former ABL director Mairi Rennie.
-She is an active member of the Rare Books and Manuscripts Section (RBMS) of the Association of College and Research Libraries and currently serves as co-chair of the RBMS Seminars Committee.
+She is an active member of the Rare Books and Manuscripts Section (RBMS) of the Association of College and Research Libraries, most recently serving as co-chair of the RBMS Seminars Committee.

 Telephone: 254.710.3825; Email: Jennifer Borderud